IBMStreams/streamsx.elasticsearch/tests/cloud/README.md

     pip install elasticsearch

-## Run the test with Streaming Analytics service
+## Run the test with Streaming Analytics service and toolkit from this repository

     ant testcloud